chandrakellwan/Azure-Ai-Foundry-VirtualAgent/README.md

     * In the [Azure Portal](https://portal.azure.com/), navigate to your environment's resource group.
 The name will be `rg-[your environment name]`.
 Here, you should see your container app, storage account, and all of the other [resources](#resources) that are created in the deployment.
     * In the [Azure AI Foundry Portal](https://ai.azure.com/), select your project.
 If you navigate to the Assistants tab, you should be able to view your new assistant, named `agent-template-assistant`.
 If you navigate to the Models and Endpoints tab, you should see your AI Services connection with your model deployments.

-7. If you make further modification to the app code, you can deploy the updated version with:
+7. (Optional) If you make further modification to the app code, you can deploy the updated version with:

     ```shell
     azd deploy